 SECOND, in production, neither a worker nor a machine directly produces value.
 Rather, they create use values in the form of commodities, produced for exchange on the market.
 Both labor and machines produce commodities that capitalists can subsequently convert into value.
 Marx’s argument requires that the use values created by workers are greater than the value of labor power but that, in contrast, the use values created by a machine are merely equal to the value of the machine.
 It is this divergence between use value and value in the case of labor but not in the case of a machine that supposedly proves for Marx that labor is the sole source of surplus value.
 But how can this be justified?
 Marx does not establish this claim.
 He fudges that the use value and value are the same in the case of a machine but not labor.

 Now, if it has not already been established, in a prior step, that labor is the sole source of value (statement 1 above), then I think Keen’s critique may well stand.
 If machines could create value, just not surplus value, Marx would need to show that the value created by machines cannot exceed the value represented in machines.
-If, instead, it has already been established that labor alone creates value, then Marx’s insight about the use value of labor exceeding the value of labor power serves as an explanation of surplus value, given the prior understanding that labor alone creates value, rather than opening up a can of worms about machines possibly being able to do the same.
-It will also then be clear that labor has already created value – not just use value (the new commodity) – in production, prior to exchange.
+If, instead, it has already been established that labor alone creates value, then Marx’s insight about the use value of labor exceeding the value of labor power serves as an *explanation* of surplus value, given the prior understanding that labor alone creates value, rather than opening up a can of worms about machines possibly being able to do the same.

 At this point, a Marxist might be inclined to say that Marx did indeed establish labor as the sole creator of value in the opening pages of volume 1 of Capital.
 The argument there is that it cannot be use value that all commodities have in common, because their use values are diverse and incommensurable.
 It must therefore be “the only property remaining” – the abstract labor that goes into producing the commodities.